buildbot/buildbot/master/docs/manual/developer.rst

 Note that ``actionAllowed`` returns a ``Deferred`` instance, so you must wait for the ``Deferred`` and yield the ``Redirect`` instead of returning it.

-The available actions are listed in :ref:`WebStatus-Configuration-Parameters`.
+The available actions are described in :bb:status:`WebStatus`.

 .. _Obfuscating-Passwords: